sergiishevchenko/42webserv-solo/docs/CGI_PIPES.md

 6. **Implement timeouts** for long-running CGI scripts
 7. **Clean up on all exit paths** (normal and error)

+## Related Documentation

+- [Pipes and File Descriptors](PIPES_AND_FDS.md) - Comprehensive guide to pipes and their relationship with file descriptors in Unix systems

 ## References

 - `man 2 pipe` - Pipe system call documentation